 Although this one is for task allocation (5S tasks at process level or key team leader routines during the day for the LSW level), it also leads to a process of 'natural auditing' as any deviations are immediately obvious, even to a casual observer.
 This is a very powerful application, but it can lead to frustration and a lack of discipline if implemented on too broad a scale and without careful planning.

-When an organisation is on a journey of creating, standardising and improving practices on a wide front, a great many tasks are being generated.
-If all these tasks are visualised and controlled by means of the kamishibai system, it will lead to a deluge of tasks and multiple boards that are often not respected or kept up to date.
+When an organization is on a journey of creating, standardizing and improving practices on a wide front, a great many tasks are being generated.
+If all these tasks are visualized and controlled by means of the kamishibai system, it will lead to a deluge of tasks and multiple boards that are often not respected or kept up to date.